jekyll-one/j1-template-starter/README.md

     cd %HOMEDRIVE%%HOMEPATH%\j1-projects\my-starter && j1 setup

-**NOTE**: While initializing a project, the J1 Template Gem is downloaded as a dependecy (if **not** already installed).
+**NOTE**: While initializing a project, the J1 Theme Gem is downloaded as a dependecy (if **not** already installed).
 For the users **cloned** the J1 Template repo (as a project), the J1 GEM will be installed and all **j1** commands are available as well.